Skyscanner/backpack-ios/Backpack/Skeleton/README.md

 ## Usage

 `BPKSkeleton` contains the Backpack Skeleton component & Shimmer animation.
-It has 4 different types - image, circle, headline, bodytext.
+It has 4 different types - image, circle, headline, body text.

 Image has 2 styles: `default`(non-rounded), `rounded`.
 1 default size, you also can pass custom size to `.custom(size:)`.
 Circle has 2 sizes: `small`, `default`, you also can pass custom size to `.custom(size:)`.
 We will choose the short side as the diameter while width != height.
 Headline has 3 sizes: `small`,` default`,` large`, you also can pass custom size to `.custom(size:)`.
-Bodytext has 1 size: `default`, you also can pass custom size to `.custom(size:)`.
+Body text has 1 size: `default`, you also can pass custom size to `.custom(size:)`.

 ### Swift

 ```swift
 import Backpack